 Or their businesses will outgrow them, so they’ll run headfirst into a wall that they could have avoided with greater self-awareness.

-Self-awareness is so important that it’s the number one element before you begin writing a business plan, as we explain in our newest guide, How to Write a Fitness Business Plan that Drives Long-Term Success (and Profits)!
+Self-awareness is so important that it’s the number one element before you begin writing a business plan.

 There’s a lot of science behind the importance of self-awareness for success in business and in life.